 Netflix claimed in the past that its AI-powered recommendations save up to $1 billion a year by decreasing churn.
 The usage of Dynamic Optimizer by Netflix helps to compress codecs and optimize network data transfers.
 In addition to this Artificial Intelligence optimizes the over-the-top (OTT) delivery by preventing congested links and unstable connectivity with the adoption of internet protocol (IP).

 Microsoft, Amazon, Google etc. have cloud-based video delivery channels.
 Here, AI plays an important role in scalability.
 The cloud services of the aforementioned companies have a substantial amount elasticity which in simple terms means the ability to increase or decrease available resources as needed.
 Artificial Intelligence is used to predict the increase in resource requirements with an aim to reduce the delaying.

 Online Streaming Industry Stays Abuzz Over Artificial Intelligence

-The upcoming NAB Show 2018 to be held in Las Vegas has Artificial Intelligence (AI) and Immersive Media as two featured topic at the main event.
-The world’s largest electronic media show will witness streaming and online video connoisseurs gathering and exchange thoughts about the cutting-edge technology that is redefining the curation, channelization, and delivery of content on any platform.
-Artificial Intelligence and Machine Learning will be a trending topic in early April as the crowd from broadcasting, media, entertainment, and technology will assemble to throw light on the changing dimension of streaming media, its effect on the peripheral industry and above all consumer behavior.
+In the last two NAB Shows – 2018 & 2019 events held in Las Vegas, the industry experts talked about the role of Artificial Intelligence (AI) and Immersive Media in the upcoming years.
+The world’s largest electronic media showed how streaming and online video connoisseurs gather and exchange thoughts about the cutting-edge technology that is redefining the curation, channelization, and delivery of content on any platform.
+And as per recent reports, Artificial Intelligence and Machine Learning will be a trending topic in future years as the crowd from broadcasting, media, entertainment, and technology will assemble to throw light on the changing dimension of streaming media, its effect on the peripheral industry and above all consumer behavior.